-The main subject or theme of this chapter is to show the two paths Muslims can take.
+The main subject or theme of this chapter is to show us the two paths Muslims can take.
 They are given the choice to drive either on the highway of good or evil.
-Allah has given them the ability and intelligence to judge right from wrong and they will ultimately reap their own destiny.
-Allah also mentions the right path is a difficult one for people, it is a test of one’s character and discipline.
+Allah tells us he has given us the ability and intelligence to judge right from wrong and that we will ultimately reap our own destiny.
+He also tells us that the right path is a difficult one for people, it is a test of one’s character and discipline.
 The difficult path includes “freeing of a slave”, “feeding on a day of severe hunger”, helping “an orphan of near relationship”, “or a needy person in misery”.
-It’s also of having good character traits like showing sabr or being “patient” and “compassionate”.
+The right path is also having good character traits like sabr (being patient) and having empathy or compassion towards one another.

 In the name of Allah, The Most Gracious and The Most Merciful